Why OPV cessation?

 Historically, OPV has been available in different formulations:

 A mix of all three formulations was being used to eradicate polio during supplementary immunization activities (SIAs).
 However, only trivalent OPV was used in routine immunization programmes.
-Bivalent OPV was exclusively used during SIAs to more rapidly interrupt the remaining strains of WPV1 and 3 transmission – the only remaining WPV strains in circulation.
+Bivalent OPV was exclusively used during SIAs to more rapidly interrupt the transmission of WPV1 and 3 – the only remaining WPV strains in circulation.
 WPV2 has been eradicated since 1999.

-With WPV2 transmission already having been successfully interrupted, the only cases of type 2 paralytic polio were being caused by the type 2 serotype component in trivalent OPV.
+With the transmission of WPV2 already successfully interrupted, the only cases of type 2 paralytic polio were being caused by the type 2 serotype component in trivalent OPV.
 Over 90% of cVDPV cases were due to the type 2 component, which was also responsible for up to 38% of VAPP cases (approx. 200 cases per year worldwide).

-That is why in April 2016 a switch was implemented from trivalent OPV to bivalent OPV in routine immunization programmes, even before the remaining strains of WPV1 and WPV3 transmission have been eradicated.
+In April 2016 a switch was implemented from trivalent OPV to bivalent OPV in routine immunization programmes.

-Following WPV1 and WPV3 eradication, use of all OPV in routine immunizations will subsequently be stopped.
+Following WPV1 and WPV3 eradication, use of all OPV in routine immunizations will be stopped.

 The switch from trivalent OPV to bivalent OPV is associated with significant public health benefits.
 More 90% of all cVDPV cases, currently caused by the type 2 component of trivalent OPV, and up to 38% of all VAPP cases, will no longer occur.